martinbudden/MaybeCube/MC300/readme.md

 6. Thread the motor's lead screw through the lead nut on the **Z_Carriage_Center** and bolt the motor to the **Z_Motor_Mount**.

+7. Route the motor wire through the lower extrusion channel and use the **E20_ChannelCover_50mm**s to hold it in place.

 8. Ensure the **Z_Carriage_Center** is aligned with the lead screw and tighten the bolts on the **Z_Carriage_Center**.